Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 This file is doing a few key things:

-1. It sets up our OpenAI client with an API key.
+1. Sets up our OpenAI client with an API key.
-2. It defines different AI model configurations in the `variants` object.
+2. Defines different AI model configurations in the `variants` object.
-3. The `POST` function handles incoming chat requests.
+3. Handles incoming chat requests with the `POST` function.

 When a request comes in, it:

--   Extracts the messages from the request body
+-   Extracts the messages from the request body.
--   Selects a variant (currently hardcoded to 'variant1')
+-   Selects a variant (currently hardcoded to 'variant1').
--   Uses the OpenAI API to generate a response
+-   Uses the OpenAI API to generate a response.
--   Streams the response back to the client
+-   Streams the response back to the client.

 The `streamText` function part of some utilities provided by Vercel's AI SDK, which helps deal with real-time streaming of the AI's responses and other AI-related tasks.